 IN THE TEMPLE

-After Pentecost the 3000 believers were “day by day continuing with one mind in the temple” (2:46), where Gentiles were not allowed (Acts 2:46).
+After Pentecost, the 3000 believers were “day by day continuing with one mind in the temple” (2:46), where Gentiles were not allowed (Acts 2:46).
 The nearest the Gentiles could get was the Court of the Gentiles that surrounded the Temple.
-“Peter and John were going up to the temple at the ninth hour, the hour of prayer” (3:1).
-“They were all with one accord in Solomon’s portico”, which was a specific part of the temple (compare 3:8 and 3:11).
+“Peter and John were going up to the temple at the ninth hour, the hour of prayer” (Acts 3:1).
+“They were all with one accord in Solomon’s portico”, which was a specific part of the temple (compare Acts 3:8 and 3:11).

-God gave Peter to heal a lame man “at the gate of the temple” (3:2, 7).
-This man “they used to set down every day at the gate of the temple” (3:2).
-All the people knew him (3:10).
+God gave Peter to heal a lame man “at the gate of the temple” (Acts 3:2, 7).
+This man “they used to set down every day at the gate of the temple” (Acts 3:2).
+All the people knew him (Acts 3:10).
 Since God had removed his deformity, the man was probably now, for the first time in his whole life, allowed to enter the temple.
 He “entered the temple with them, walking and leaping and praising God” (3:8).
-With the man still “clinging to Peter and John” (3:11), and with all the people gathering around them, full of amazement (3:11), the miracle gave Peter the opportunity of testify in the temple, where only Jews were allowed.
+With the man still “clinging to Peter and John” (Acts 3:11), and with all the people gathering around them, full of amazement (3:11), the miracle gave Peter the opportunity to testify in the temple, where only Jews were allowed.
 God chose this location, which confirms that God’s efforts were still focused on the Jewish nation.
-Peter urged them to “repent, so that your sins may be wiped away” (3:19).
-Many believed, and the church grew to 5000 men (4:4).
+Peter urged them to “repent, so that your sins may be wiped away” (Acts 3:19).
+Many believed, and the church grew to 5000 men (Acts 4:4).

-After the apostles were jailed (5:18), an angel released them and told them to go and speak to the people in the temple (5:20), which they did (5:25).
-The authorities arrested them again (5:26), “flogged them and ordered them not to speak in the name of Jesus” (5:40), but they just kept on preaching in the temple “Jesus as the Christ” (5:42).
+After the apostles were jailed (Acts 5:18), an angel released them and told them to go and speak to the people in the temple (Acts 5:20), which they did (Acts 5:25).
+The authorities arrested them again (Acts 5:26), “flogged them and ordered them not to speak in the name of Jesus” (Acts 5:40), but they just kept on preaching in the temple “Jesus as the Christ” (Acts 5:42).
 Their worship still centered around the temple.
-In their view they were the true Jews.
+In their view, they were the true Jews.

-For a number years after Jesus’s death and resurrection God limited the efforts of His Holy Spirit to Jews.
-During this first phase of massive growth the church consisted only of Jews, continuing to live like Jews.
+For a number of years after Jesus’s death and resurrection, God limited the efforts of His Holy Spirit to Jews.
+During this first phase of massive growth, the church consisted only of Jews, continuing to live like Jews.
 Christianity at this time was a part of Judaism, and the dramatic actions of the young church were still confined to Jerusalem.
 The later three phases provide additional evidence for this conclusion.